Benthos

 Working with disparate APIs and services can be a daunting task, doubly so in a streaming data context.
 With Benthos it's possible to break these tasks down and automatically parallelize them as a streaming workflow.

-Reliable and Scalable
+Reliable and Operationally Simple

 Extendable